Pregnant women as well as new mothers and their babies enjoy special protection.

 - Family Services

-- The University's Radiation Protection Office (for staff members only)
+- Checklist for maternity protection of the University's Radiation Protection Office (for staff members only)

 Relevant laws and regulations